 Reminder : dCode is free to use.

-The copy-paste of the page "Zalgo Writing" or any of its results, is allowed as long as you cite dCode!
+The copy-paste of the page "Zalgo Writing" or any of its results, is allowed (even for commercial purposes) as long as you cite dCode!

 Cite as source (bibliography):